 Diagnostic and formative assessments underpin this work-based programme.
 Students are provided, at appropriate intervals with one to one guidance and feedback to enable them to align theory to practice in a world of work that is dynamic and fast Diagnostic and formative assessments underpin this work-based programme.
-Students are provided, at appropriate intervals with one to one guidance and feedback to enable them to align theory to practice in a world of students are provided, at appropriate intervals with one to one guidance and feedback to enable them to align theory to practice in a world of work that is dynamic and fast changing.
+Students are provided, at appropriate intervals with one to one guidance and feedback to enable them to align theory to practice in a world of work that is dynamic and fast changing.